AugustinMauroy/scholarsuite/docs/Prisma.md

 - `lastName`: last name of the user
 - `email`: optional email address of the user
 - `password`: hashed password of the user
+- `enabled`: state of the user (enabled or disabled) (default: true)
 - `role`: role of the user (ADMIN, MANAGER, or TEACHER)
-- `enabled`: state of the user (enabled or disabled) (default: true)
 - `createdAt`: creation date of the user for internal use
 - `updatedAt`: modification date of the user for internal use
-- `Presence`: relationship with the presences of the user
+- `Attendance`: relationship with the attendance records of the user
 - `DisciplinaryReport`: relationship with the disciplinary reports of the user
 - `UserClass`: relationship with the classes of the user (teacher or administrator)
 - `ApiKey`: relationship with the API keys of the user
 - `UserGroup`: relationship with the groups of the user
-- `PresenceAuditBy`: relationship with the presence audits made by the user
+- `AttendanceAuditBy`: relationship with the attendance audits made by the user
-- `PresenceAuditUser`: relationship with the presence audits for the user
+- `AttendanceAuditUser`: relationship with the attendance audits for the user
 - `AbsencePeriodComment`: relationship with the comments of the absence periods of the user

 ### 10. `Class`

 - `id`: unique identifier for the class
 - `name`: name of the class
-- `schoolLevel`: relationship with the school level of the class
 - `schoolLevelId`: identifier of the school level of the class
 - `enabled`: indicates if the class is enabled (default: true)
 - `createdAt`: creation date of the class for internal use
 - `updatedAt`: modification date of the class for internal use
+- `SchoolLevel`: relationship with the school level of the class
 - `Students`: relationship with the students of the class
 - `UserClasss`: relationship with the users (teachers or administrators) of the class